Department of Labor Logo United States Department of Labor

 Work Schedules

-Most jewelers and precious stone and metal workers work full time.
+Most jewelers and precious stone and metal workers work full time, and work schedules may vary.

-Many self-employed workers show and sell their products at trade and craft shows during weekends.
-Retail store workers might also work nonstandard hours because they must be available when customers are not working, such as on holidays and weekends.
+Self-employed workers may sell their products at trade and craft shows during weekends.
+Retail store workers also may work nonstandard schedules because they must be available outside normal business hours, such as in the evenings or on holidays and weekends.

 How to Become a Jeweler or Precious Stone and Metal Worker About this section